boldflight/BibleConverter/test_EPUB/output/jer.md

 ### The Survivors Ask the Lord for Advice but Refuse to Follow It

 [1] Then all the army officers, including Johanan son of Kareah and Jezaniah son of Hoshaiah and all the people of every class, went to the prophet Jeremiah.
-[2] They said to him, “Please grant our request and pray to the Lord your God for all those of us who are still left alive here.
+[2] They said to him, “Please grant our request and pray to the **Lord** your God for all those of us who are still left alive here.
 For, as you yourself can see, there are only a few of us left out of the many there were before.
-[3] Pray that the Lord your God will tell us where we should go and what we should do.”
+[3] Pray that the **Lord** your God will tell us where we should go and what we should do.”
 [4] The prophet Jeremiah answered them, “Agreed!
-I will indeed pray to the Lord your God as you have asked.
-I will tell you everything the Lord replies in response to you.
+I will indeed pray to the **Lord** your God as you have asked.
+I will tell you everything the **Lord** replies in response to you.
 I will not keep anything back from you.”
-[5] They answered Jeremiah, “May the Lord be a true and faithful witness against us if we do not do just as the Lord your God sends you to tell us to do.
+[5] They answered Jeremiah, “May the **Lord** be a true and faithful witness against us if we do not do just as the **Lord** your God sends you to tell us to do.
-[6] We will obey what the Lord our God to whom we are sending you tells us to do.
+[6] We will obey what the **Lord** our God to whom we are sending you tells us to do.
 It does not matter whether we like what he tells us or not.
 We will obey what he tells us to do so that things will go well for us.”
-[7] Ten days later the Lord’s message came to Jeremiah.
+[7] Ten days later the **Lord’**s message came to Jeremiah.
 [8] So Jeremiah summoned Johanan son of Kareah and all the army officers who were with him and all the people of every class.
-[9] Then Jeremiah said to them, “You sent me to the Lord God of Israel to make your request known to him.
+[9] Then Jeremiah said to them, “You sent me to the **Lord** God of Israel to make your request known to him.
 Here is what he says to you:
 [10] ‘If you will only stay in this land, I will build you up.
 I will not tear you down.
 I will firmly plant you.
 I will not uproot you.
 For I am filled with sorrow because of the disaster that I have brought on you.
 [11] Do not be afraid of the king of Babylon whom you now fear.
 Do not be afraid of him because I will be with you to save you and to rescue you from his power.
-I, the Lord, affirm it!
+I, the **Lord**, affirm it!
 [12] I will have compassion on you so that he in turn will have mercy on you and allow you to return to your land.’
-[13] “You must not disobey the Lord your God by saying, ‘We will not stay in this land.’
+[13] “You must not disobey the **Lord** your God by saying, ‘We will not stay in this land.’
 [14] You must not say, ‘No, we will not stay.
 Instead we will go and live in the land of Egypt where we will not face war, or hear the enemy’s trumpet calls, or starve for lack of food.’
-[15] If you people who remain in Judah do that, then listen to the Lord’s message.
-This is what the Lord of Heaven’s Armies, the God of Israel, has said, ‘If you are so determined to go to Egypt that you go and settle there, [16] the wars you fear will catch up with you there in the land of Egypt.
+[15] If you people who remain in Judah do that, then listen to the **Lord’**s message.
+This is what the **Lord** of Heaven’s Armies, the God of Israel, has said, ‘If you are so determined to go to Egypt that you go and settle there, [16] the wars you fear will catch up with you there in the land of Egypt.
 The starvation you are worried about will follow you there to Egypt.
 You will die there.
 [17] All the people who are determined to go and settle in Egypt will die from war, starvation, or disease.
 No one will survive or escape the disaster I will bring on them.’
-[18] For the Lord of Heaven’s Armies, the God of Israel, says, ‘If you go to Egypt, I will pour out my wrath on you just as I poured out my anger and wrath on the citizens of Jerusalem.
+[18] For the **Lord** of Heaven’s Armies, the God of Israel, says, ‘If you go to Egypt, I will pour out my wrath on you just as I poured out my anger and wrath on the citizens of Jerusalem.
 You will become an object of horror and ridicule, an example of those who have been cursed and that people use in pronouncing a curse.
 You will never see this place again.’
-[19] “The Lord has told you people who remain in Judah, ‘Do not go to Egypt.’
+[19] “The **Lord** has told you people who remain in Judah, ‘Do not go to Egypt.’
 Be very sure of this: I warn you here and now.
 [20] You are making a fatal mistake.
-For you sent me to the Lord your God and asked me, ‘Pray to the Lord our God for us.
-Tell us what the Lord our God says, and we will do it.’
+For you sent me to the **Lord** your God and asked me, ‘Pray to the **Lord** our God for us.
+Tell us what the **Lord** our God says, and we will do it.’
 [21] This day I have told you what he said.
-But you do not want to obey the Lord your God by doing what he sent me to tell you.
+But you do not want to obey the **Lord** your God by doing what he sent me to tell you.
 [22] So now be very sure of this: You will die from war, starvation, or disease in the place where you want to go and live.”

 ## Chapter 43

-[1] Jeremiah finished telling all the people all these things the Lord their God had sent him to tell them.
+[1] Jeremiah finished telling all the people all these things the **Lord** their God had sent him to tell them.
 [2] Then Azariah son of Hoshaiah, Johanan son of Kareah, and other arrogant men said to Jeremiah, “You are telling a lie!
-The Lord our God did not send you to tell us, ‘You must not go to Egypt and settle there.’
+The **Lord** our God did not send you to tell us, ‘You must not go to Egypt and settle there.’
 [3] But Baruch son of Neriah is stirring you up against us.
 He wants to hand us over to the Babylonians so that they will kill us or carry us off into exile in Babylon.”
-[4] So Johanan son of Kareah, all the army officers, and all the rest of the people did not obey the Lord’s command to stay in the land of Judah.
+[4] So Johanan son of Kareah, all the army officers, and all the rest of the people did not obey the **Lord**’s command to stay in the land of Judah.
 [5] Instead Johanan son of Kareah and all the army officers led off all the Judean remnant who had come back to live in the land of Judah from all the nations where they had been scattered.
 [6] They also led off all the men, women, children, and royal princesses that Nebuzaradan, the captain of the royal guard, had left with Gedaliah, the son of Ahikam and grandson of Shaphan; this included the prophet Jeremiah and Baruch son of Neriah.
-[7] They went on to Egypt because they refused to obey the Lord, and came to Tahpanhes.
+[7] They went on to Egypt because they refused to obey the **Lord**, and came to Tahpanhes.

 ### Jeremiah Predicts that Nebuchadnezzar Will Plunder Egypt and Its Gods

-[8] At Tahpanhes the Lord’s message came to Jeremiah:
+[8] At Tahpanhes the **Lord’**s message came to Jeremiah:
 [9] “Take some large stones and bury them in the mortar of the clay pavement at the entrance of Pharaoh’s residence here in Tahpanhes.
 Do it while the people of Judah present there are watching.
-[10] Then tell them, ‘The Lord of Heaven’s Armies, the God of Israel, says, “I will bring my servant King Nebuchadnezzar of Babylon.
+[10] Then tell them, ‘The **Lord** of Heaven’s Armies, the God of Israel, says, “I will bring my servant King Nebuchadnezzar of Babylon.
 I will set his throne over these stones that I have buried.
 He will pitch his royal tent over them.
 [11] He will come and attack Egypt.
 Those who are destined to die of disease will die of disease.
 Those who are destined to be carried off into exile will be carried off into exile.
 Those who are destined to die in war will die in war.
 [12] He will set fire to the temples of the gods of Egypt.
 He will burn their gods or carry them off as captives.
 He will pick Egypt clean like a shepherd picks the lice from his clothing.
 He will leave there unharmed.
 [13] He will demolish the sacred pillars in the temple of the sun in Egypt and will burn down the temples of the gods of Egypt.”’”